Everything You Need to Know About Bubble Tea

 Back to the bubble tea, though.
 It’s trending, so it’s time to get filled in—especially before you go and place an order.

-Bubble tea is one of many popular names for this beverage, but it’s also called milk tea, pearl tea, tapioca tea, boba tea, boba nai cha, foam milk tea, momi milk tea, Q (which means chewy in Chinese), and many others.
+Bubble tea is only one of many popular names for this beverage.
+It’s also called milk tea, pearl tea, tapioca tea, boba tea, boba nai cha, foam milk tea, momi milk tea, Q (which means chewy in Chinese), and many others.

 Boba Doesn’t Mean What You Think It Means